 3. BRILLIANT ADRIATIC SEA

 Dubrovnik is enhanced with a blaze of sapphire as it is set on the shores of the beautiful Adriatic Sea.
-Its crystal clear water provides a perfect spot for swimming, kayaking, fishing, snorkeling or sailing.
+Its crystal-clear water provides a perfect spot for swimming, kayaking, fishing, snorkeling or sailing.
 Cliff diving is another fun activity to watch or do yourself.
 Etched into the side of the cliff is Buza Bar which means hole-in-the-wall.
 You literally have to go through the city wall to get there.
-It is the perfect setting to catch a few dare devils make the high jump and to also watch the sun go down.
+It is the perfect setting to catch a few daredevils making the high jump and watch the sun go down.

 4. AMAZING PEOPLE

 Everyone in Dubrovnik is friendly and willing to carry on a conversation.
 Learn about the history of the city by talking with locals or ask advice on where to go next from waitstaff.